Sniper: World War II

 In the Pacific War, the Empire of Japan also trained snipers.
-In the jungles of Asia and the Pacific Islands, snipers posed a serious threat to U.S., British, and Commonwealth troops.
+In the forests of Asia and the Pacific Islands, snipers posed a serious threat to U.S., British, and Commonwealth troops.
 Japanese snipers were specially trained to use the environment to conceal themselves, using foliage on their uniforms and digging well-concealed hide-outs that often connected to small trenches.
-There was no need for long range accuracy because most combat in the jungle took place within a few hundred meters.
+There was no need for long range accuracy because most combat in the forests took place within a few hundred meters.
 Japanese snipers were known for their patience and ability to remain hidden for long periods, almost never leaving their carefully camouflaged sniping spots.
 This meant that whenever a sniper was in the area, the location of the sniper could sometimes only be determined after the sniper had fired a few shots.
 The Allies also used their own snipers in the Pacific, notably the U.S. Marines, who used M1903 Springfield rifles.

 Common sniper rifles used during the Second World War include: the Soviet M1891/30 Mosin–Nagant and, to a lesser extent, the SVT-40; the German Mauser Karabiner 98k and Gewehr 43; the British Lee–Enfield No. 4 and Pattern 1914 Enfield; the Japanese Arisaka 97; the American M1903A4 Springfield and M1C Garand.
 The Italians trained few snipers and supplied them with a scoped Carcano Model 1891.

+Israeli-Palestinian conflict

+An unusual aspect of the bitter Israeli-Palestinian conflict is the use of snipers to target children.
+Israel Defense Forces snipers operating in Gaza have been accused of systematically killing children with single shots to the head or chest.

+The intentional shooting of children by Israeli snipers has a long history, for instance as documented in 2019 by an independent international commission of inquiry reporting to the United Nations Human Rights Council.
+In the West Bank, Israeli security forces have shot children at distances ranging from 300 metres to 20m.